bencodes07/fishtrack/ideas.md

 All Attribute upload: Check
 All Attribute download: Check

-Bug when rotating mobile device in Collection List
+Bug when rotating mobile device in Collection List: Check